anchor/fleet-magento-docs/docs/getting-started/accessing-your-fleet.md

 alias fleet='ssh -t -o LogLevel=QUIET deploy@aux.{fleet-id}.f.nchr.io --'
 ```

-Once you're done with the test and alias setup above, you should be able to type the following in your terminal and get the list of available commands
+Once you're done with the test and alias setup above, you should be able to type the following in to your terminal and get the list of available commands

 ```bash
 fleet -h